 You will get away with nothing.

 PEGPS stands for Pre End-of-Grading-Period Syndrome, the period of time before grades are due for report cards.
-Like PMS, PEGPS is characterized by extreme irritability, poor nutritional choices, and zombie-like fatigue.
-However, unlike PMS, PEGPS lasts for 2-3 WEEKS and happens four to six times per YEAR.
+PEGPS is characterized by extreme irritability, poor nutritional choices, and zombie-like fatigue.
+PEGPS lasts for 2-3 WEEKS and happens four to six times per YEAR.

-She will bring home every strain of every airborne disease within a 25-mile radius.
+They will bring home every strain of each airborne disease within a 25-mile radius.

 Hope your immune system’s perfect.